chanzuckerberg/axe-storybook-testing/README.md

 ### disabledRules

 Prevent axe-storybook-testing from running specific Axe rules on a story by using the `disabledRules` parameter.
+Array elements should be the name of [axe-core](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md.) rules.

 ```jsx
 // SomeComponent.stories.jsx